 When carers, friends, relatives and neighbours collect prescriptions and purchase OTC medicines from a pharmacy on behalf of patients, they have been selected by the patient to act on their behalf and will be individuals they trust and those with whom they have a family, professional or neighbourly relationship.

-While it remains for a patient to make their own decisions and choose their own volunteer, isolated people may have little choice but to use such volunteers and trust that the Government and community pharmacy has made the necessary checks for them.
+While it remained for a patient to make their own decisions and choose their own volunteer, isolated people in some circumstances, had little choice but to use such volunteers and trust that the Government and community pharmacy had made the necessary checks for them.

 The majority of people volunteering will be reasonable, trustworthy, safe and public-spirited individuals who wish to assist others in their community at this time of need.
-It is not with the majority that the concerns lie; it is with the minority of individuals who may seek to exploit those who are isolated and dependent on others for help, or simply be careless as to their safety or their personal information.
+It was not with the majority that the concerns lie; it was with the minority of individuals who may seek to exploit those who were isolated and dependent on others for help, or simply be careless as to their safety or their personal information.

-In relation to the Terms of Service requirement to ensure eligible patients can have their prescriptions delivered, NHSE&I agreed to PSNC’s recommendation that the pharmacist has the right to reject a volunteer if they believe they are not an appropriate person to deliver medicines to the patient.
-This means that if, following the advice above that checks should be made on volunteers selected or requested by the contractor, they decide that the volunteer is not an appropriate person to deliver medicines to a patient, the pharmacist has the right to reject the volunteer.
-In this circumstance, the contractor may then seek another appropriate volunteer to deliver the prescription to the patient or they may determine that it is necessary for the delivery to be undertaken directly by the pharmacy, utilising the Advanced service.
+In relation to the Terms of Service requirement to ensure eligible patients can have their prescriptions delivered, NHSE&I agreed to PSNC’s recommendation that the pharmacist has the right to reject a volunteer if they believe they were not an appropriate person to deliver medicines to the patient.
+This meant that if, following the advice above that checks should be made on volunteers selected or requested by the contractor, they decided that the volunteer was not an appropriate person to deliver medicines to a patient, the pharmacist has the right to reject the volunteer.
+In this circumstance, the contractor could then seek another appropriate volunteer to deliver the prescription to the patient or they could determine that it was necessary for the delivery to be undertaken directly by the pharmacy, utilising the Advanced service.

 Other matters, such as indemnity insurance need to be considered by contractors in relation to the use of volunteers and further guidance from other bodies should be read and acted upon before selecting and using volunteers to deliver prescriptions on behalf of a pharmacy.